GuMarYae/Penguin_Project2/readme.md

 ## Models

 The Model will cosist of a schema that will have 3 properties
-- a name property
+- name: String
-- a number property
+- cost: Number
-- a Boolean property
+- Got it: Boolean

 ## Route Table